fx86/earthquakes/outline.md

 hit = richter scale * population density * quantity of earthquakes

-## Worst hit over time
+## Let's look at worst hit countries

+This section can answer questions like:

 - How has this area affected over time ?
 - Has this caused people to move out of the country ?
 - How did it affect economy ?

-## Let's look at worst hit countries

-- How many earthquakes does this country see in a day, on average ?   _sure_
+- How many earthquakes does this country see in a day, on average ?
-- Which were the worst among these and when did they occur ?          _sure_
+- Which were the worst among these and when did they occur ?
-- What might have caused the earthquake ?                             _maybe_
+- What might have caused the earthquake ?

 ## Sidenotes